 - Seva facilitates the development of positive self esteem.

 - Seva increases feelings of happiness, love and joy.

 - Seva promotes community health and working for the common good of all.

 - Seva promotes santosha – contentment.

 Take a look around you and see where clutter can be a chance to serve.
 What if that old sweater in the closet could keep an elderly person in a convalescent home warm at night?
 What if your pile of extra blankets could keep shelter animals cozy and comforted?
-What if you could bring a smile to somebodies face by just letting go of a few items.
+What if you could bring a smile to somebody’s face by just letting go of a few items.
 Look around your community, ask who is in need.
-Give it directly rather that to large companies who are for profit.
-Be the agent of change to redirect resources and watch your life change.
-For seva opportunities through The Healing Home, please contact Dr. Christie Smirl at HealthierVibrations.com.
+What skills do you have that can make a difference in somebody else’s life?
+Be an agent of beneficial change by redirect resources and energy and see how you can be a change agent.

 Dr. Christie Smirl was recently featured in Voyage LA Magazine.
 To read the full article click on this link to Voyage LA Magazine.

 Visit HealthierVibrations.com for more healthy living education, online classes and certifications.